Why Some Brands Don’t Pay

 You’re just getting started, so you need experience, and testimonials/reviews from brands for your portfolio

-They are not asking for anything in return, just to post it if you like the item, and if you want to (no strings attached)
+They are saying “no strings attached”, so are not asking for anything required.
+They just ask you to post it if you like the item, and if you want to.
+AKA “PR”.

 But you should be getting paid if:

-You are being told “we love your content, can you send it to us so we can post it”, which means they already see the value, so negotiating here is important
+You posted content with the brand in it, and the brand DMs you saying something like “we love your content, can you send it to us so we can post it”, which means they already see the value, so negotiating here to get paid is important.
+And the best part is, you already done the work!

 Template: How to Turn a Gifted Deal Into Paid